waqarsaleem/waqarsaleem.github.io/CodeGame/README.md

 - Teams are grouped in the scoreboard by the number of problems that they have correctly solved.
 - Groups with more correct solutions are ranked higher.
+- Within a group, the team with the lesser score is ranked higher.
 - A team's score in any problem is the sum of:
   - the number of minutes between the start of the contest and the submission of a correct solution
-  - any penalty
+  - the penalties for each incorrect submission for the problem.

+## Prizes and Review
-- There is a penalty for each incorrect submission.
+There is a prize for each of the top 3 ranked positions.

-- Within a group, the team with the lesser score is ranked higher.
+Additionally, there are special participation prizes.

+1. Up and Coming: awarded to the top ranked team whose members are all currently in their first year.
+1. [Wise Fools](https://www.wgbh.org/news/2017/10/25/how-we-live/what-exactly-sophomore-and-what-does-it-mean-be-junior-and-senior): awarded to the top ranked team whose members are all currently in their sophomore year.
+1. [Coder Girls](https://www.wgbh.org/news/2017/10/25/how-we-live/what-exactly-sophomore-and-what-does-it-mean-be-junior-and-senior): awarded to the top ranked team whose members are all female.

+A brief session on selected problems from the contest will be held from 1315-1345h.
+Certificates will be awarded to the prize winners at the end of the review session.